Aldaviva/DarkNet/Readme.md

 ### Effective application theme

 If you want to know which theme was rendered as a result of setting your app's theme to `Auto` using `SetCurrentProcessTheme`, you can call **`EffectiveCurrentProcessThemeIsDark`**.
 This will return whether the actual title bar theme is dark or light, and it reflects the theme you set, the user's OS color settings, and the high contrast setting.
-Changes are emitted from the **`EffectiveCurrentProcessThemeIsDark`** event.
+Changes are emitted from the **`EffectiveCurrentProcessThemeIsDarkChanged`** event.

 This can be useful if you want to set the theme to `Auto` and then skin your app's client area based on the Windows default app mode setting.
+It also helps you keep a single, authoritative copy of this state instead of having to maintain a second one and keep them in sync.

 ### Taskbar theme